Some treatments for vaginal cancer can affect your sex life.

 It happens because the nerves that supplied the thigh tissue, now form the walls of the reconstructed vagina.
 Your brain picks up this message and thinks that the leg is being touched.
 This can feel very strange and may be very off putting at first.
 Over time, most women get used to it and it can even become sexually stimulating.

 Women say they don’t feel they can contract the muscles around the entrance to the vagina as easily as before their surgery.
-This means you won’t be able to squeeze your vagina as hard around your partner's penis.
 You and your partner may need to experiment and try different sexual positions.
-With time and patience, you’ll be able to find some positions that you both enjoy.
+With time and patience, you may be able to find some positions that you both enjoy.

 You may have a small amount of bleeding or spotting after sex.
 This is nothing to worry about.
 But if the bleeding becomes heavy, then see your doctor.